 Marriage is a good gift from God.
-After God created Adam (Gen 2:7), He said that it is not good for the man to be alone, and so God created a helper for him (2:18).
-Being alone refers less to loneliness (as there is no hint of that in the passage), but rather to service to God – the point is that the man needs a helper (a woman) to help him in the service that God has given to him (2:18).
+After God created Adam (Genesis 2:7), He said that it is not good for the man to be alone, and so God created a helper for him ().
+Being alone refers less to loneliness (as there is no hint of that in the passage), but rather to service to God – the point is that the man needs a helper (a woman) to help him in the service that God has given to him ( ).
 Therefore, part of the purpose of marriage is service of God.

 However, nowhere in Scripture is marriage commanded for God’s people.
 Indeed, in Matthew 19:11-12, Jesus says that certain people won’t get married, including those who choose not to for the sake of the kingdom.
 Paul also takes a similar view in 1 Corinthians 7:8: “To the unmarried and widows I say: It is good for them to stay unmarried as I am.”

 Therefore, not every man or woman must get married.
 It is a good gift from God, and it does help in the service of our Lord; but Paul also says “a married man is concerned about the affairs of this world – how he can please his wife – and his interests are divided” (1 Corinthians 7:33-34).
 So, there is a tension for those who are married.
 But those who don’t marry are freed from this tension, they are “concerned about the Lord’s affairs” (1 Corinthians 7:32).

-However, every Christian/the church, is currently betrothed/engaged to Christ (2 Corinthians 11:2); and the church will one day be married to Christ (Revelation 19:6-9), in the marriage that is of ultimate significance.
+However, the church as a whole, consisting of all Christians worldwide, is currently betrothed/engaged to Christ (2 Corinthians 11:2); and the church will one day be married to Christ (Revelation 19:6-9), in the marriage that is of ultimate significance.